Guide to Full Funnel and Closed Loop Marketing Strategies

 Full Funnel Marketing

-Full funnel marketing guides prospects all the way through the sales funnel, using specific marketing tactics along each step of the way.
+Full funnel marketing guides prospects all the way through the sales funnel and customer journey, using specific marketing tactics along each step of the way.
 The main aim of full-funnel marketing is to only invest in marketing that brings in a notable ROI.

 Full-funnel marketing can be broken down into three main steps: